Published On: May 14 2013 12:56:09 PM CDTUpdated On: May 15 2016 01:00:00 AM CDT

 2006: A defiant Saddam Hussein refuses to enter a plea at his trial in Iraq for crimes against humanity, insisting he was still the country's president.

-2003: Country music singer-songwriter June Carter Cash, a member of the Carter Family and the second wife of singer Johnny Cash, dies of complications following heart-valve replacement surgery at the age of 73 in Nashville, Tenn.
+2003: Country music singer-songwriter June Carter Cash, a member of the Carter Family and the second wife of singer Johnny Cash, dies of complications following heart-valve replacement surgery at the age of 73 in Nashville, Tennessee.
 She is best known for songs such as "Juke Box Blues" and "Jackson," the Grammy-winning No. 2 country hit duet with her husband.
-She's seen here at center with her husband and stepdaughter, Rosanne Cash.

 2003: The science-fiction action sequel "The Matrix Reloaded," starring Keanu Reeves, Carrie-Anne Moss, Laurence Fishburne and Hugo Weaving, opens in theaters.
 The film was a box office success, earning $37.5 million on its opening day, second all-time at the time only to 2002's "Spider-Man," and grossing a total of $281.5 million in the U.S. and $742.1 million worldwide.